Design-Computing/Design-Computing.github.io/md/week3.md

 ### What have people done before?

+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLzHh2dYvM_HkpSmXqlDGIRLPr-a2BWksL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ### But where do you find data?

 Governments are getting a lot better at collecting data about the world and then sharing it with their citizens.
 An early example of this is [Booth's Life and Labour Survey](https://www.bbc.co.uk/sounds/play/m000wsxf) from 1889 to 1903.
 More recently, we've been able to access data in much more productive ways, through computers, databases, spreadsheets, and most recently, APIs.
 Gone are the days of hand tabulating carefully, now we can query for anything we like.

-You can go to [data.gov.au](https://data.gov.au/)🇦🇺, [data NSW](https://data.nsw.gov.au/), [data Victoria](https://data.melbourne.vic.gov.au/), [data.gov](https://www.data.gov/)🇺🇸, [the Australian Bureau of Statistics](https://www.abs.gov.au/), [Inside AirBnB](http://insideairbnb.com/), and a whole bunch more.
+You can go to [data.gov.au](https://data.gov.au/)🇦🇺, [data NSW](https://data.nsw.gov.au/), [data Victoria](https://data.melbourne.vic.gov.au/), [data.gov](https://www.data.gov/)🇺🇸, [data.gov.uk](https://data.gov.uk/), [the Australian Bureau of Statistics](https://www.abs.gov.au/), [Inside AirBnB](http://insideairbnb.com/), and a [whole bunch more](https://www.freecodecamp.org/news/https-medium-freecodecamp-org-best-free-open-data-sources-anyone-can-use-a65b514b0f2d/).
 Don't go to Kaggle, I'm really bored of people doing projects on who the best video game character is, that's not the point of this course!

 Once you've found some, you'll need to do a data audit: